CS682-S18/projects/project1.md

 There will be two deadlines for this assignment.

 By **Tuesday, Feb 6** at the *beginning* of class you must be prepared to demonstrate your working solution on the CS microcloud.
-Node and port assignments will be posted soon.
+When testing or running during demonstration please use only your [assigned microcloud node(s) and port(s)](https://github.com/CS682-S18/notes/blob/master/microcloud.md).
 For full demonstration credit your solution must be completely interoperable with the correct solution and the solution of any other student who also has a correct solution.

 By **Wednesday, Feb 7** at 5PM you must submit all code and a jar file to your github repository for this assignment.
 Your jar file *must* be in a `lib` directory under your top-level repo directory and it *must* be named `project1.jar`.